When applying for a mortgage you will need to tell the lender how you intend to repay it.

 The chart below shows how the mortgage balance changes each year.

-of homeowner mortgages were on a repayment basis.
+The FCA estimates that 88% of mortgages are on a capital & interest repayment basis.

 Capital and interest repayment mortgages are chosen by the majority of people applying for residential mortgages.